Exemestane (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Exemestane should not be used with hormone medicine that contains estrogen (such as Premarin®), birth control pills or patches, or other hormone replacement therapy.
+- Do not use exemestane with hormone medicine that contains estrogen, including birth control pills or patches.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have a history of bone marrow problems (such as lymphocytopenia) or bone problems (such as osteoporosis).
+- Tell your doctor if you have bone marrow problems (such as lymphocytopenia) or bone problems (such as osteoporosis).

 Possible Side Effects While Using This Medicine